artefactual/atom-docs/user-manual/access-content/advanced-search.rst

    :term:`Boolean search` operators via the :term:`user interface` - by using these operators, you can narrow your search, combine terms, or exclude terms.
 AtoM will add a new set of fields below, into which you can enter your terms - repeat steps 3-5 as necessary.
+You can use the **X** to the right of the fields to remove a row of fields from your Boolean query if needed.

 .. image:: images/advancedsearch-andornot.*
    :align: center
-   :width: 70%
+   :width: 80%
    :alt: An image of a user adding search fields using the "Add new criteria"
          button in the Advanced search interface